WzyPaopao/WzyPaopao/README.md

 ### Hi there 👋

+This is BibiBird.
+An undergranduate from USETC.
+Major in adversarial attack on 3D CV.

 <!--
 **WzyPaopao/WzyPaopao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.